PhilippeCodes/Twitter-Pronoun-Retweet-Graph-Analysis/README.md

 This analysis is based on s Dataset from the following paper:
 https://arxiv.org/pdf/1803.08977.pdf

-Unlike the original paper, this project analyzed the characteristics of users that declare their pronouns in their Twitter-Bio.
+Unlike the original paper, this project analyzed the characteristics of users that declare their pronouns (such as "she/her") in their Twitter-Bio.
 More specifically, we aim to find out whether users who declare their gender-pronouns in their bio more likely to retweet users who do the same.

 This project is divided into three parts:
-- wrangling/feature engineering part, where we take a first look at the data and engineer various features
+- A wrangling/feature engineering part, where we take a first look at the data and engineer various features
 - EDA part, where we visually investigate different aspects of the data
 - And a final part where we try to answer our original research question.